Sanctuary of Our Lady of Lourdes: Grotto of Massabielle

 In contrast to the grandness of Rosary Square and the three basilicas, the grotto at Massabielle where St Bernadette's visions took place is very simple and stark.
 The recess of the grotto itself is undecorated, although a plain stone altar and lectern have been placed there so that Mass can be celebrated.
 Above the main recess is the niche where the "lady" seen by Bernadette Soubirous was standing during the apparitions and Fabisch's statue of Our Lady of Lourdes now stands.
 A large candelabra with 96 candles next to the altar is kept burning throughout the year.
-During the pilgrimage season, two pilgrimage masses are usually celebrated each morning at the grotto.
+During the pilgrimage season, two pilgrimage Masses are usually celebrated each morning at the grotto.

-The spring Bernadette is said to have discovered can be seen at the rear of the grotto, shielded by a glass cover.
-When mass is not being celebrated, pilgrims can process through the grotto where it is traditional to touch the rocks directly under the statue; so many people have done this that the stones have become polished.
+The spring that Bernadette discovered can be seen at the rear of the grotto, shielded by a glass cover.
+When Mass is not being celebrated, pilgrims can process through the grotto where it is traditional to touch the rocks directly under the statue; so many people have done this that the stones have become polished.
 Also at the rear of the grotto is a metal box into which written prayers or petitions may be deposited; they are collected daily and burnt.

 Rows of benches allow visitors to sit and pray or contemplate.
 Pilgrims are asked to remain silent while in the vicinity to create an atmosphere of devotion.
 One of the spots where Bernadette prayed to the Virgin is marked by a special paving slab.

 Some of the rock walls around the grotto bear clear signs of deliberate alteration, presumably to improve access for pilgrims.
 It is therefore no longer clear what the original configuration of the grotto was.

 At least one contemporary account describes a series of chambers behind the statue's niche, which can only be reached by climbing "like a lizard" through clefts in the rocks.